a5huynh/a5huynh.github.com/_posts/2015/2015-08-04-we-choose-to-go-to-the-moon.md

     </div>
 </div>

-The rally around the space race was incredibly important and very intentional at the time.
+JFK's rally around the space race was incredibly important and very intentional at the time.
 The year the speech was delivered, there was a perception that the Americans were losing the space race.
 The Soviets had launched Sputnik and put the [first man](http://en.wikipedia.org/wiki/Yuri_Gagarin) in space.
 Landing on the moon seemed like an impossible feat, especially when it seemed that the nation was already far behind.

-Ever since I've heard about the speech, Kennedy's words continue to resonate with me, a reminder in tough instances that sometimes we do things simply because they are difficult, because they are uncomfortable, and because the challenge is one that will push us farther than we ever could before.
+Ever since hearing about the speech, Kennedy's words continue to resonate with me, a reminder in tough instances that sometimes we do things simply because they are difficult, because they are uncomfortable, and because the challenge is one that will push us farther than we ever could before.
 In a single powerfully compelling moment, Kennedy turns the act of facing the challenge itself into one that serves to push us as a human race and as humans.
 Kennedy wants us to relish the fact that we are seemingly behind because the the act of landing on the moon will be that much greater of a victory in the end.

 However, it can be silly to do something because it's hard, as the following [XKCD](http://what-if.xkcd.com/124/) bit illustrates.
 There has to be a little